 Server Nano is a headless installation option with Windows Server 2016.
 This post shows screenshots of Server Nano, including using PowerShell remoting to review the attack surface of Server Nano.

 KeePass is a free, open source password manager for Windows, Linux and Mac OS X. KeePass can be scripted with PowerShell to view, add, edit or remove entries.
 This makes it easy to store secrets like passwords and encryption keys in KeePass for use in PowerShell scripts that need to use these secrets.
 This little article is just some sample PowerShell code to get you started.

-TrueRNG is a hardware-based true random number generator the size of a USB thumb drive.
+TrueRNG and TrueRNGpro are a hardware-based true random number generators with a USB interface.
 PowerShell and C# can easily access TrueRNG as a COM port.
 Random bytes from TrueRNG can be fed into the various classes of Math.NET Numerics, including the pseudo random number generators built into Math.NET, for high-speed output.

 PowerShell examples for the Math.NET Numerics library of math functions with the Intel MKL native provider.